npalm/aws-auth/newbie guide.md

 - from the `~/.aws/config` file copy the line `role_arn=<*>` and on the shell prompt execute `export role_arn=<*>`
 - now execute `aws sts assume-role --role-arn "$role_arn" --duration-seconds 3600 --role-session-name "test"` With this command the account is setup to use the profile credentials with credentials that are valid for 1 hour.

+### pulling the state
+Through the command `terraform state pull > state.txt` terraform exposes the current state in the state.txt file.
+Be carefull, this file may also contain some credentials that you want to keep secret!